AXErunners/axe-gitian/README.md

 ##### Apple SDK

-Builds for macOS are required [Apple SDK](https://github.com/AXErunners/axe/blob/master/doc/README_osx.md).
+[Apple SDK](https://github.com/AXErunners/axe/blob/master/doc/README_osx.md) required for macOS builds.
 Place this tarball (`MacOSX10.11.sdk.tar.gz`) into `axe-gitian` folder and Ansible will copy it during the run.

 How to get started
 ------------------